 What a year this has been.
 Collectively we have been facing multiple inter-related challenges personally, in our workplaces, and in our communities.
 And yet I think most of us could now say that we seem to be turning a corner and there are glimmers of hope on the horizon.

 We all know intuitively that hope can get us through tough times.
 In the workplace, hope has been correlated with increased engagement, higher performance, and less job stress.
 But how do we bring the lofty concept of hope down into our daily lives to operationalize it in our workplaces?
 Beyond wishfulness, positivity, and encouragement how do we actively build and sustain hope in ourselves and in our teams?

 Your visions of the future can impact your present if those visions excite you enough that you choose to pursue them.
 That’s when visions of the future become hope.
-In this module, you will consider the concept of hope as something actionable, that can drive behaviour (of a person or a team), and that can be nurtured to enhance engagement and performance.
+In this topic, you will consider the concept of hope as something actionable, that can drive behaviour (of a person or a team), and that can be nurtured to enhance engagement and performance.

 The capacity to be hopeful and to generate hope in others is an important leadership skill.
-This module challenges you to think about how you will lift yourself up through hope and how you will take practical actions to harness the energy of hope in your workplace.
+This topic challenges you to think about how you will lift yourself up through hope and how you will take practical actions to harness the energy of hope in your workplace.

 The goals for this session are to: